botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 + [CSP Evaluator](https://csp-evaluator.withgoogle.com/)

->When input field maximum length is at least 23 character in length then use this resource for **Tiny XSS Payloads**.
+>When input field maximum length is at only 23 character in length then use this resource for **Tiny XSS Payloads**.

 + [Tiny XSS Payloads](https://github.com/terjanq/Tiny-XSS-Payloads)